 - Ensure food production, processing and distribution businesses are appropriately located and compatible with other uses;

-- Take stakeholder feedback and amend Land Use Bylaws: December 2016 & January 2017
+- December 2016 & January 2017: Take stakeholder feedback and amend Land Use Bylaws accordingly

-- Take amended bylaws to the Calgary Planning Commission (CPC): Spring 2017
+- Spring 2017: Present amended bylaws to the Calgary Planning Commission (CPC)

-- Take amended bylaws to Council for final approval: Spring 2017
+- Spring 2017: Present amended bylaws to Council for final approval

-Over the past year, City teams have been reviewing Calgary’s food-related bylaws to create as many opportunities as possible to increase accessibility to locally-grown food in our city and we’d like your input.
+Over the past year, City teams have been reviewing Calgary’s food-related bylaws to find as many opportunities as possible to increase citizen accessibility to locally-grown food.

 Kristi Peters Snider